klepon/product-list-with-cart/README.md

 * Make sure to use node version 10.13

-* With terminal/command line go to directory and `yarn install`
+* With terminal/command line go to directory and run `yarn install`

 * `yarn start` to run the app

+## How to test

+* With terminal/command line go to directory and run `yarn test`

+Better to use 2 terminals, one for development and one more for testing

+Unit test using jest and react testing library that include in the apps boilerplate

+### Testing covered

+* renders without crashing

+* convert cent to dollars function

+* render product card

+* render sold out product card when qty equal 0

+* render cart item

 Other available scripts is listed bellow